Producing beautiful academic journal articles can take a lot of time and energy.

-If you use our peer review system and production service together, you can automatically add article-level metadata to typesetting requests with zero work required on the part of editors!
+When journals use our peer review system and production service together, they can also automatically add article-level metadata to typesetting requests, so editors don’t have to reinput it.
 Metadata fields can be imported straight from peer-reviewed manuscripts to typesetting requests by default, like:

 - Author information

-This is just one of many ways our modular services can work together to make journal production faster and more efficient.
+These are just some of the many ways our modular services can work together to make journal production faster and more efficient.

-You might be wondering: how can we do all this without any formatting steps for journals?
-A combination of automation and multiple rounds of quality assurance by our production team allows us to enjoy the efficiency of automated processes with the attention to detail and care of human typesetters, giving you the best of both worlds.
+You might be wondering: how can we do all this without formatting steps for journals?
+We combine automation and multiple rounds of quality assurance by our US-based production team to provide the efficiency of automated processes with the attention to detail and care of human typesetters, giving you the best of both worlds.